donnywarren/js-functions-loops-logic-lab/README.md

 # The JS Gauntlet Lab
 Functions, loops, and conditional logic are the core of problem solving in JavaScript.
 Let's master them!
-This repository contains a series of mini labs challenging you to write basic JS programs to solve problems.
+This repository contains a series of mini labs challenging you to write basic JS tools and games.

-You can play any of the games here: [Brian's JavaScript Gauntlet!](http://js-gauntlet.surge.sh)
+You can play any of the finished programs here: [Flynn's JS Arcade!](http://js-gauntlet.surge.sh)

 To get started, `cd` into your `week-1` folder.
 Then `mkdir` a folder called `js-practice` and `cd` into that.
 You'll be doing all of your work inside the `js-practice` folder.

 ## Calculator
 Let's warm up by making some functions to do basic math.

 - In your `js-practice` folder, `touch` files called `index.html` and `calculator.js`
 - Set up your boilerplate HTML in `index.html` and connect it to `calculator.js`.
 You wont need anything in the body of your HTML file.
 - Inside `calculator.js`, define an arrow function called `add` that takes two numbers and adds them together.
 On the first line of this function, do the actual math; on the second line, use `alert()` to print a string that shows both the expression and answer.